JayshreePaladiya02/arc-cicd-demo-src/README.md

+**Scenario:**

+An enterprise financial organization has a plan to modernize their legacy applications silos and move them to the cloud native applications through 6R Strategy.
+They want to provision their Infrastructure using GitOps and Kubernetes.

+They are interested in seeing how they can leverage Azure Kubernetes as a Kubernetes managed platform, Kubernetes CD pipeline, GitOps and Argo CD/Flux in their transformation.

+As a senior DevOps consultant, you are going to have a presentation and demo for CTO to introduce all above red coloured terminologies.

 # Step 1: Introduction
 "Modernization and Cloud-Native Transformation using GitOps and Kubernetes."
 In this session, we will explore how an enterprise financial organization can leverage modern technologies to revamp its legacy applications and embrace cloud-native practices for improved agility, scalability, and efficiency.